matt-martindale/ScavengerHunt/README.md

 #### :electron: Tech Specs
 * Players with an iPhone 7 and iOS 11 or newer can play the game.
+* Play the game: REQUIRED iPhone 7 and iOS 11 or newer.
 * Creators with an iPhone 7 and iOS 13 or newer can create Treasure Hunts and write NFC tags.
 * Works with any rewriteable NDEF NFC tags types 1-5, or any that are compatible with "Amiibos"
 * Need NFC Tags with minimum 40 bytes of memory.